This page is all about Religious Education and aims to provide information about:

 Northenden Community School is community school.
 It does not have a religious status (it is not a church school), nor does it promote or rely upon the teachings of one particularly religion as the foundation of the school’s ethos or teaching.
 However, the school does teach and promote, through its curriculum and other activities, principles which are evident in aspects of religious faiths:

 The Local Syllabus for Religious Education

-There is a legal requirements for all schools to deliver a curriculum for Religious Education (R.E.).
+There is a legal requirement for all schools to deliver a curriculum for Religious Education (R.E.).
 However, there are is no National Curriculum for R.E.
 Instead, schools follow the syllabus agreed by their Local Authority, often agreed by neighbouring authorities.
 The body that designs and agrees the syllabus is called the SACRE, the Standing Advisory Council for Religious Education.
 The SACRE advises the Local Authority on matters relating to collective worship in community schools and on religious education given in accordance with the locally agreed syllabus.
 The SACRE monitors the effectiveness and appropriateness of the agreed syllabus, which is formally reviewed every five years.